sphereisaiahmin-dev/monkey-tracker/README.md

 Environment variables using the standard PostgreSQL naming scheme (`PGHOST`, `PGPORT`, `PGUSER`, `PGPASSWORD`, `PGDATABASE`, `PGSSLMODE`) and common alternatives (`POSTGRES_HOST`, `POSTGRES_PORT`, etc.) are also honored.
 These settings fill in missing values from the config file so the server can connect even when only environment variables are provided.
 On startup the storage provider creates the database (if permitted), schema, tables, and indexes that power the application and logs the bootstrap actions.

-### Roster management
+### Roster & user management

-The settings panel maintains individual lists for pilots, IATSE monkey leads, and crew.
-Monkey leads start with Cleo, Bret, Leslie, and Dallas by default and can be customized to match the day's roster.
+The settings panel now exposes a dedicated **User settings** tab for creating, editing, or removing thesphere.com accounts.
+Each user selects a role (pilot or stagehand) and those assignments automatically power the read-only pilot, monkey lead, and crew rosters shown elsewhere in the menu.
+Updating the directory immediately refreshes dropdowns throughout the UI.

 ### Webhook exporter